scflode/dev-proxy/README.md

 Further it allows to have full TLS support by leveraging [mkcert](https://mkcert.dev).

-The Docker container start when the Docker daemon starts (so maybe on startup).
+The Docker container starts when the Docker daemon starts (usuallty on startup).
 This means you do not need to worry about it.

-The new version with dynamic multi database support can be previewed [here](https://github.com/scflode/dev-proxy/tree/0.2.x).
+The new version with dynamic multi database support (only when HostSNI is supported).

 ## Prerequisites